 Republic Day (26 January)

-In 2025, Maha Shivratri will take place on Wednesday, 26 February.
-It is a sacred day intended for worshipping Lord Shiva, the Hindu God of Destruction and Destroyer of Evil.
+In 2026, Maha Shivratri will take place on Sunday, 15 February.
+It is a sacred day dedicated to worshipping Lord Shiva, the Hindu God of Destruction and the Destroyer of Evil.

-No one gives Spring a grand welcome like Indians do.
-In 2025, Holi is going to be celebrated on Friday 14 March.
+No one gives Spring a grand welcome like the Indians do.
+In 2026, Holi will be celebrated on Wednesday, 4 March.

 Eid-ul-Fitr is a joyous celebration among Muslims worldwide at the end of Ramadan, the ninth month of the Islamic lunar calendar.